Corey Stoughton

 Prior to joining Selendy Gay as Special Counsel, Corey served in various leadership roles in government and the public interest sector, including Attorney-in-Charge of Law Reform and Special Litigation at New York’s Legal Aid Society; Acting Director and Advocacy Director of Liberty, the U.K.’s preeminent human rights and civil liberties organization; and senior attorney roles at the American Civil Liberties Union’s national office and New York affiliate.

-In addition to authoring dozens of amicus briefs in federal and state courts, Corey’s representative matters include:
+In addition to authoring dozens of amicus briefs in federal and state courts, Corey’s selected representative matters include:

 The Legal Aid Society